 When you become addicted to Adderall, it can take time to recover fully.
 An Adderall addiction treatment center in California can provide support and understanding to help you navigate the recovery process.
 Adderall addiction treatment can involve a mix of inpatient and outpatient treatment programs, detox, and medication management.

 Inpatient treatment is residential, meaning you stay on campus 24 hours a day, seven days a week.
 Inpatient treatment is an excellent option for severe addictions, complex addictions that involve co-occurring disorders, and when you need help detoxing.

 Outpatient programs range in intensity.
 Partial hospitalization is the highest level of care among outpatient programs, meeting 5-7 days a week for 6-8 hours.
 Sometimes, a partial hospitalization program can provide detox services.

 Individual counseling and therapy provide you with the ability to address the root cause of your addiction honestly.
 Many times, difficult to control emotions or adverse life events can lead to you self-medicating with drugs or alcohol.
-Cognitive and dialectic behavioral therapy helps educate you about the healthy coping mechanism, triggers, and cravings and how to better control your emotions and behaviors.
+Cognitive and dialectic behavior therapy helps educate you about healthy coping mechanisms, triggers, and cravings, and how to better control your emotions and behaviors.